6 Brand Benefits to Selling Direct-to-Consumer Now

 Direct-to-consumer means you have an open line of communication with your customers.
 You have the power to educate your customers, interact with them, and learn more about their wants and needs to better align your products.

 The more insight into your consumers’ buying habits, shopping trends, and overall experience interacting with your brand, the better your brand can align your products based on needs and interests.
 Direct-to-consumer eliminates relying on reseller data to see trends.
 Get interest reports and trending stats in real-time with your direct-to-consumer ecommerce platform.

 Shoppers love it when brands interact directly with them.
 Whether it’s an email after purchase or a swift response to a customer support inquiry, experiencing a positive, personal connection with a brand makes shoppers more likely to buy.
 Customers enjoy working with product experts and knowing that they are connecting with someone who knows the products inside and out.

 Selling direct-to-consumer expands your brand’s opportunities to delight customers with every interaction they have with your brand.
 Happy customers are more likely to recommend your brand and turn into brand evangelists, the ultimate inbound marketing asset.

 6. Offer Broader Product Assortment

 Selling direct-to-consumer as the brand enables you to offer your entire inventory online.
 Every style, size, and color option is more likely to be available on your brand site than most retailer stores or sites.
-Shoppers also know that brands get out of stock items sooner, so if inventory is out, they’re more likely to get the in-stock notice faster from your brand.
+Shoppers also know that brands get out of stock items sooner, so if inventory is out, they are more likely to get the in-stock notice faster from your brand directly.